fjebaker/blog/pages/2021-11-geodesic-equations.md

 ![geodesic-example-2](/assets/geodesic-example-2.svg)

-Although this numerically driven approach works, the equations that Symbolics.jl simplifies are still complex, and will posit a performance overhead that can become problematic.
+Although this numerically driven approach works, the equations Symbolics.jl simplifies are still complex, and will posit a performance overhead that can become problematic.
 Furthermore, the use of numerical algorithms where analytic solutions are known, as in the case of constraining the velocity for a null geodesic, will scale poorly for many geodesics.
-Although calls to SymPy may be made to aid in the symbolic processes -- alleviating the cost of repeated numerical processes -- the novelty of the pure Julia implementation is lost; instead, I believe patience and the steady development of Symbolics.jl will eventually permit such a feat.
+Calls to SymPy may be made to aid in the symbolic processes to alleviate this, but then the novelty of the pure Julia implementation is lost; instead, I believe patience and the steady development of Symbolics.jl will eventually permit such a feat.

-When impatient, and with a desire to avoid re-inventing the wheel, we may explore a SageMath-Julia hybrid method which leverages the best of both languages, to generate fast and simpler symbolic expressions.
+Until then, we may explore a SageMath-Julia hybrid method which leverages the best of both languages, to generate fast and simpler symbolic expressions.

 ## A SageMath-Julia workflow